Birth trauma

 It is anything which left you feeling intensely afraid, out of control or helpless.

-It’s really important to remember other people cannot judge what you will or will not find traumatic or incredibly hard.
+It’s important to remember other people cannot judge what you will or will not find traumatic or incredibly hard.
 You or your baby don’t have to be at risk of

 Birth trauma can also mean you’re affected by things such as those below.